 It is estimated that 1,660 deaths (960 men and boys and 700 women and girls) from this disease will occur this year.

-In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed osteosarcoma (28%), chordoma (10%), Ewing family of tumors (8%), and MFH/fibrosarcoma (4%).
-The remaining types of bone cancers are rare.
-In teens and children, osteosarcoma and Ewing family of tumors are more common.
+In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed by osteosarcoma (28%), chordoma (10%), Ewing sarcoma (8%), and UPS/fibrosarcoma (4%).
+The remaining types of bone cancer are rare.
+In teens and children, osteosarcoma (56%) and Ewing sarcoma (34%) are much more common.